decodejacques/redux-workshop/exercises/5_best-practices/README.md

 # Question 2

 Currently, we're creating objects to be used as actions whenever we need them (typically when we call `this.props.dispatch`).
 The industry standard is to put all your actions in a separate file, as described in [this document](https://redux.js.org/basics/actions).
-For each of the previous react redux exercises, put all your actions in separate files.
+For each of the previous react redux exercises, put all your actions in a separate file.